dfinity/motoko/design/DFX-Interface.md

 For every actor imported using `import "canister:alias"`, the Motoko compiler treats that as `import "ic:canisterid"`, if the command line flag `--actor-alias alias ic:canisterid` is given.

 The first argument to `--actor-alias` is the alias without the URL scheme.
-The second argument must be a valid `"ic:"` url according ot the [textual representations] of principal ids.
+The second argument must be a valid `"ic:"` url according to the [textual representation] of principal ids.

 The given aliases must be unique (i.e. no `--actor-alias a ic:00 --actor-alias a ic:ABCDE01A7`).